avigewirtz/avigewirtz.github.io-/make/makefile-version-3-macros.md

 {% endcode %}

 The benefit of using macros is it makes it extremely easy to change values.
 For example, if we want to change the compiler to `clang`, we'd change `CC = gcc217` to `CC = clang`, all we need to do is change CC to change, instead of changing every compilation command.

-Notice how we have several versions of each macro, with all but the one we're currently using commented out.&#x20;